westonkd/aircana/README.md

 - Use the `/ask-expert` command to consult multiple specialized experts

-- Set up the development workflow with plan, execute, review, and apply-feedback commands
+- Use the `/plan` command to create strategic implementation plans with expert consultation

 - Explore other tools by running `aircana --help`